Crystle Stewart: Acting

 In 2011, Stewart made her acting debut appearing in an episode of the sitcom House of Payne.
 That same year, Perry cast her as a series lead in the TBS/OWN comedy-drama series For Better or Worse playing the role of Leslie Morris for its six-season run.
 In 2012, Perry cast Stewart in her first film, playing the role of a secretary in Good Deeds.
 Again in 2017, cast her as a series regular in the short-lived TLC drama series Too Close to Home.
 In 2018, she was cast in Perry's thriller Acrimony.
 In addition to her roles in Tyler Perry productions, Stewart appeared in one episode of the television series The Exes.

 In 2024, Stewart was cast as lead in the Netflix drama series, Beauty in Black.

 Personal life

 She married Belgian model Max Sebrechts in August 2014.
-In 2017, the couple welcomed their first child, a daughter.
-They have one child for now, but are desiring to have twins in the near future.
+They have two children together.
+The couple divorced in 2024.